 You might even need to transfer your calendar appointments from your iPhone to your Mac to help plan your schedule this week or sync the videos you filmed at your sister’s wedding.
 Whether you’re syncing your contacts, calendar, photos, videos, music, or other important data, you can use sync software to quickly and easily sync iPhone to Mac.
-Let’s take a look at how to sync iPhone to Mac, starting with syncing your photos from iPhone to Mac.
+Let’s take a look at how to connect iPhone to Mac, starting with syncing your photos from iPhone to Mac.

 There are three different ways to sync your photos from iPhone to Mac: using sync software like SyncMate, using iCloud, or using iTunes.
 In this handy guide, we’ll reveal some best practices for syncing your photos and videos from iPhone to Mac and take you through the steps for each option.

 • How to sync photos from iPhone to Mac with SyncMate

 SyncMate is a powerful sync tool that allows you to sync data from your iPhone to your Mac.
 To sync photos using SyncMate, you’ll need to pay for and download the Expert version, which lets you sync everything from photos and videos to music and contacts.
 It’s a one-stop iOS sync solution - and it’s not just iOS that’s supported; you can even use it to sync your Android devices.

 Here’s how to sync your photos from iPhone to Mac using SyncMate.